wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 **Question 4**

 *Problems*
-Again closed, and assumes that the participants know what Relate it (a UK charity that that offers relationship counselling and sex therapy to heterosexual and same-sex couples experiencing relationship difficulties).
+Again closed, and assumes that the participants know what Relate is (a UK charity that that offers relationship counselling and sex therapy to heterosexual and same-sex couples experiencing relationship difficulties).
 Making assumptions about what the participants know (and don’t know) can alienate participants (making them feel stupid for not knowing) and damage rapport.
 Moreover, Relate is not the only provider of relationship counselling in the UK.

 *Solutions*
 Replace this with an open question and one that does not make assumptions about the participants’ knowledge (e.g., ‘relationship counselling’ is a good substitute for Relate).